-After breakfast we’ll drive to Volterra, a medieval walled town, which used to be a key trading center and on of the most important Etruscan cities.
-Recently Volterra has attracted international for its connection to the twilight series of books and movies.
+After breakfast we’ll drive to Volterra, a medieval walled town, which used to be a key trading center and one of the most important Etruscan cities.
+Recently Volterra has attracted international attention for its connection to the twilight series of books and movies.
 Next, we’ll visit San Gimignano known for its striking towers from medieval times.
 You will have free time for lunch and for exploring the cobblestone streets and craft shops.
 In the afternoon we will drive back to the villa for a cooking class.

-Day 4: Day Trip to Cinque Terre, dinner at the villa
+Day 4: Day Trip to Cinque Terre, Dinner at the villa

 Today we will spend the day exploring the Coast of Tuscany visiting the enchanting “Cinque Terre”.
 This is a group of five picturesque villages perched high atop the rocky Mediterranean coastline.
 The only way to access these villages is by train and by a boat but that’s what make it so scenic and special.

 This morning we’ll make our way to siena, a medieval city that has not changed much in 800 years.
 We will have a guided walking tour, which after you’ll have free time for lunch, shopping or exploring.
 In the afternoon we will visit Monteriggioni, a charming walled village before going back to the villa.